-For keto cookies and fewer calories, try using baking sweetener (erythritol) instead of coconut sugar, and also opt for dark chocolate chips instead of semi-sweet.
-These healthy cookies will still be just as flavorful but without the extra sugar and calories.
+For a fewer calories option, try using baking sweetener (erythritol) instead of coconut sugar, and also opt for dark chocolate chips instead of semi-sweet.
+These protein cookies will still be just as flavorful but without the extra sugar and calories.

 - Perfect for meal prep: Make an extra batch to store in the freezer so you’ll have some delicious cookies on hand at a later time.
 You can pack these cookies for kids’ lunchboxes, work lunches, post-workout snacks, and more!

-- Nut butter: We like to use regular peanut butter for this recipe because it doesn’t make the cookies spread out.
+- Nut butter: I like to use regular peanut butter for this recipe because it doesn’t make the cookies spread out.
 Natural peanut butter can be used, but your cookies will be more crispy.

 - Whey protein: Use your favorite vanilla whey protein powder.
 You can also use plant-based protein powder.